THRASTRO/sofa.js/docs/iau.atioq.md

    than 30 arcsec (optical or radio) at 85 degrees and better than 20 arcmin (optical) or 30 arcmin (radio) at the horizon.

-   Without refraction, the complementary functions iauAtioq and iauAtoiq are self-consistent to better than 1 microarcsecond all over the celestial sphere.
+   Without refraction, the complementary functions [iauAtioq][3] and [iauAtoiq][4] are self-consistent to better than 1 microarcsecond all over the celestial sphere.
 With refraction included, consistency falls off at high zenith distances, but is still better than 0.05 arcsec at 85 degrees.